 -

-Summarizing: Encouraging students to summarize what they have read helps them identify the main ideas and key details.
+Summarising: Encouraging students to summarise what they have read helps them identify the main ideas and key details.

 -